omeyenburg/obsidian-scrolling/README.md

 - Customize when the scrollbar is shown or hidden.

+#### Line length

+- Set the maximum line length as pixels, characters or percentage.
+- Toggle readable line length with a command or keybind.

 #### Reading mode keybinds

 - Use Vim-like keybinds to scroll in reading mode: